 Another idea to consider is using a professional writer as an editor after writing the first draft of a proposal yourself.
 Presumably you have a boilerplate proposal after applying to fiscal sponsorship so doing the bulk of the grunt work and then hiring a professional to work with you to edit and polish your work has advantages.

 A great editor will offer a fresh perspective and help you find your own voice.
-If you go this route meeting with a writer before getting started to come up with a plan and working outline is likely a good investment as well and may save you time and money by avoiding the need for restructuring down the road.
-Work out a schedule early so you and the writer are both clear on a timeline and delivery expectations for everyone involved.
+If you go this route meeting with a writer before getting started to come up with a plan and working outline is likely a good investment and may save you time and money by avoiding the need for restructuring down the road.
+Work out a schedule early so you and the writer are both clear on a timeline and delivery expectations.

 Tips for working with a grant writer: